 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

-Epileptic Trees / Everyone Is Jesus in Purgatory: Like its successors, a magnet for these, especially concerning Giygas.
+Epileptic Trees: Like its successors, a magnet for these, especially concerning Giygas.
 The backstory is more implied than spelled out, leaving plenty of room for interpretation.
 Same thing with most of the setting, like Duncan's Factory.

 Goddamned Bats: Plenty of these, too, especially since you can't skip low-level encounters like you can in the sequels.